 ⇢ Learn how to grease and flour a pan for cakes

-STEP 5: Pour the batter into the prepared pan; it should reach about 1¼ inches (3 cm) below the pan edge as it will puff up during baking.
+STEP 5: Pour the batter into the prepared mold.
+It should reach about 1¼ inches (3 cm) below the edge as it will puff up during baking.

 At the end of baking, do a test for doneness.
 Stick a wooden skewer into the lamb.
 If it comes out dry, the lamb is baked.
 If there is any residue of raw dough on the skewer, leave the lamb to bake for a further five minutes and then repeat the test again.